Valiant Comics: Voyager Communications

 In 1991, Valiant released its first title, Magnus, Robot Fighter, cover-dated May 1991.
 Solar, Man of the Atom, cover-dated September 1991 followed as the next release.
+Both titles were licenses from Gold Key Comics.
 Rai became the third title published by Valiant and was distributed as a special insert in Magnus, Robot Fighter beginning with issue 5.
-Harbinger No. 1 was listed on the top ten list of Wizard Magazine for a record eight consecutive months and was eventually named "Collectible of the Decade" while Rai No. 0 appeared on Wizards top ten list for a new record nine consecutive months.
+Harbinger No. 1 was listed on the top ten list of Wizard magazine for a record eight consecutive months and was eventually named "Collectible of the Decade" while Rai No. 0 appeared on Wizards top ten list for a new record nine consecutive months.
 In 1992, Valiant won the Best Publisher under 5% Market Share from comic distributor Diamond.
 The next year, Valiant won Best Publisher over 5% Market Share, becoming the first publisher outside of Marvel and DC to do so.
 In 1992, Valiant's Editor-In-Chief Jim Shooter was given the Lifetime Achievement Award for co-creating the Valiant Universe in a ceremony that also honored Stan Lee for co-creating the Marvel Universe.
 However, Shooter left Valiant by the end of 1992.
 According to Massarsky, "Jim had a different idea as to the direction of the company, and he was asked to leave."

 Valiant also engaged in several comic book-marketing innovations common in the 1990s, such as issue zero "origin" issues, the gold logo program, coupons redeemable for original comic books, and chromium covers.
 Following the conclusion of the "Unity" crossover in September 1992, Valiant released Bloodshot, Ninjak, H.A.R.D.
 Corps, The Second Life of Dr. Mirage, and Timewalker, among other titles.

 Acclaim Comics

 In 1994, Voyager Communications was purchased by video game developer and publisher Acclaim Entertainment for $65 million.
-Acclaim created a number of video games based on Valiant properties, such as Shadow Man, Turok: Dinosaur Hunter, Armorines: Project S.W.A.R.M., and Iron Man and X-O Manowar in Heavy Metal, which featured Valiant's X-O Manowar alongside Marvel's Iron Man.
+Acclaim Comics created a number of video games based on Valiant properties, such as Shadow Man, Turok: Dinosaur Hunter, Armorines: Project S.W.A.R.M., and Iron Man and X-O Manowar in Heavy Metal, which featured Valiant's X-O Manowar alongside Marvel's Iron Man.
 In 2004, after losing a major sports video game license, Acclaim became financially insolvent and filed for Chapter 7 bankruptcy.

 In 2005, the rights to Valiant/Acclaim's original characters such as Archer and Armstrong, Rai, and Quantum and Woody were auctioned off and bought by Valiant Entertainment, while the rights to the three licensed characters (Solar, Magnus and Turok) reverted to Classic Media (then-owner of the Gold Key Comics properties), which was acquired by DreamWorks Animation SKG in July 2012.
 DreamWorks itself was bought by Universal Studios on August 22, 2016.